 Firms that collaborate with universities and research institutes (URIs hereafter) source scientific and technological knowledge that can enhance their innovation performance (Mindruta, 2013; Ponds et al., 2010).
 Prior studies have provided valuable insights indicating that such collaborations improve a firm's patenting success, entry to new technological fields and new product development (George et al., 2002; Perkmann et al., 2011; Zucker et al., 1998).
 Nevertheless, the findings and assumptions that have informed the theory on this subject are largely based on studies in developed (Western) countries.
-These countries are characterized by mature institutions (which are largely homogeneous within a given economy), well-established innovation systems, world-class universities and strong indigenous research and development (R&D) capabilities.
-The significant ways in which emerging markets differ from developed economies limit scholarly understanding of the role of academic collaborations in enhancing the innovation performance of emerging market enterprises (EMEs) (Eom and Lee, 2010; Eun et al., 2006).
+These countries are characterized by mature institutions (which are largely homogeneous within a given economy), well-established innovation systems, world-class universities and strong indigenous research and developed economies limit scholarly understanding of the role of academic collaborations in enhancing the innovation performance of emerging market enterprises (EMEs) (Eom and Lee, 2010; Eun et al., 2006).
 We address this important phenomenon by focusing on one of the largest, most diverse and most innovative emerging countries, China.